Author: Robin Labadie (LRob)

 Critical security flaw in the LiteSpeed Cache WordPress plugin: 5 million sites affected

-On August 19, 2024, a critical vulnerability was identified in the LiteSpeed Cache plugin, used by more than 5 million WordPress sites.
-This flaw allows an unauthenticated attacker to impersonate an administrator, thereby compromising the entire integrity of the site.
-Technical Details The flaw was discovered by WordFence.
-It
+On August 19, 2024, a critical vulnerability was identified in the LiteSpeed Cache plugin, used by over 5 million WordPress sites.
+This flaw allows an unauthenticated attacker to impersonate an administrator, compromising the full integrity of the site.
+Technical details The flaw was discovered by WordFence.
+It affects all versions of the LiteSpeed Cache plugin up to version 6.3.0.1.
+By exploiting a bug in the role simulation function, an attacker can use a hash to impersonate an administrator.
+Once this hash has been obtained, he can create a...

 From self-taught to WordPress host: 12 years of passion summed up 🚀

 In 2012, I created a geek community.
 I wanted to host it myself on Linux servers.
-Because everyone knows that a server worthy of the name has to run on Linux!
-Without knowing it, I was embarking on my true calling: sysadmin 🌱 📷 Photo by Manon Laterza – 2012 – I manage my servers, my friends
+Because everyone knows that a server worthy of the name is necessarily Linux-based!
+I was unknowingly entering my true vocation: sysadmin 🌱 📷 Photo by Manon Laterza - 2012 - I manage my servers, my friends play pétanque next door. 😂 The beginning In 2012, we needed: a website (initially a forum), a voice server and game servers.
+I'd been a computer geek for 10 years, and was the only one of the 25 people...

 Free LRob migration in August!

-Is your website too slow?
+Is your site too slow?
 Insecure?
-Are you wasting time managing it? ▶️ Migration to LRob is free during the month of August! 👌 Are you working in the middle of August instead of drinking mojitos in Ibiza? 🍸 Are you taking advantage of the lull to get organized and improve? 💪 Be
+Are you wasting time managing it? ▶️ Migration to LRob is free during the month of August! 👌 Working in the middle of August instead of drinking Mojitos in Ibiza? 🍸Taking advantage of the lull to get organized and improve? 💪 Get rewarded at last! 🥇 👉 For all LRob annual hosting subscriptions, migration of your sites and emails is free!
+The migration is complete and includes:✅ Smart DNS changes for seamless migration✅ File and database migration...

 Apache web server vulnerability affects millions of servers

 The Apache HTTP server is one of the most widely used web servers in the world.
 However, like all software, it is not immune to vulnerabilities.
-And beware, because this is a double flaw.
-On July 4, a critical security flaw was discovered affecting version 2.4.60 of Apache.
-This flaw is noted as CVE-2024-39884.
+And beware, it's a double vulnerability.
+On July 4, a critical security flaw was discovered, affecting Apache version 2.4.60.
+This flaw is rated CVE-2024-39884.
+The flaw allows the source code of PHP files to be disclosed.
+This is absolutely critical, as these files may contain, for example, database passwords or confidential proprietary code.
+A patch has therefore been released in version 2.4.61 of the server...

 [Solved] o2switch customers targeted by insidious WordPress hack - UPDATE: Hosting company's exemplary handling of the situation